baleada/docs/src/prose/features/affordances/bind.md

 There are several different ways to format the values that `bind` binds to the properties or attributes you specified.

-The simplest type of value is a plain String, Number, or Boolean:
+The simplest type of value is a plain String, Number, or Boolean.

 :::
 ```js